Angular Integration Guide

 TypeScript: Property 'IssueCapture' does not exist on type 'Window'

-Add type declarations to your project (src/types/issuecapture.d.ts)
+Add a global declaration to your project (src/types/issuecapture.d.ts)

 Ready to get started?